-MICROWAVE MESSAGES --The first toll-free phone service specializing in questions on microwave cooking has been set up by Litton's Department of Consumer Affairs.
-The number to call is 800-328-7777 for questions on microwave recipe information. dealer or service location.
+MICROWAVE MESSAGES--The first toll-free phone service specializing in questions on microwave cooking has been set up by Litton's Department of Consumer Affairs.
+The number to call is 800-328-7777 for questions on microwave recipe information, dealer or service location, product features, and safety and maintenance facts on any Litton oven.
+Microwave experts at the company's headquarters in Minneapolis will answer the questions.